Art and design portfolio projects

 On the course you will:

-- Develop observational drawing skills using line, tone, composition and life drawing
+- Develop observational drawing skills using line, tone, and composition

 This course concerns contemporary practice and debate.
 As such you can expect to be stimulated and challenged by some of the ideas and images discussed.